10-1-pursuit/project-application-development/readme.md

 This section of the project is designed to allow you and your teammate(s) to self-reflect on what it was like working in a group with one another.
 These skills are critical for succeeding in the course and thriving as a software developer.

 To view components of the teamwork rubric, view the appropriate assignments on Canvas.

+### Presentation rubric

+This section of the project is designed to measure your ability to present your project and your code.
+These skills are crucial for succeeding in the course and getting your first job as a software developer.
+To view components of the mastery rubric, view the appropriate assignment on Canvas.

 ## Getting started